OJ Simpson is a ‘completely free man’; parole ends in Nevada

-LAS VEGAS (KLAS) — O.J.
+LAS VEGAS, Nev.
+(KLAS) — O.J.
 Simpson has been granted an early release from parole, according to the Nevada Division of Parole and Probation.

 Simpson had been on parole since Oct.
 1, 2017, and was due for release on Feb.
 9, 2022.